QuantEcon/python-lecture-sandpit.myst/lectures/ak2.md

 This lecture is under construction by Zejin and Tom.

-This lecture computes  transition paths of the two-period life cycle OLG economy described in chapter 2 of Auerback and Kotlikoff (1987)
+This lecture computes  transition paths of the two-period life cycle OLG economy described in chapter 2 of Auerbach and Kotlikoff (1987)
 {cite}`auerbach1987dynamic`.